 Comparing nucleotide sequences is at the core of vsearch.
 To speed up comparisons, vsearch implements an extremely fast Needleman-Wunsch algorithm, making use of the Streaming SIMD Extensions (SSE2) of post-2003 x86-64 CPUs.
 If SSE2 instructions are not available, vsearch exits with an error message.
-On Power8 CPUs it will use AltiVec/VSX/VMX instructions.
+On Power8 CPUs it will use AltiVec/VSX/VMX instructions, and on ARMv8 CPUs it will use Neon instructions.
 Memory usage increases rapidly with sequence length: for example comparing two sequences of length 1 kb requires 8 MB of memory per thread, and comparing two 10 kb sequences requires 800 MB of memory per thread.
 For comparisons involving sequences with a length product greater than 25 million (for example two sequences of length 5 kb), vsearch uses a slower alignment method described by Hirschberg (1975) and Myers and Miller (1988), with much smaller memory requirements.